griswaldbrooks/spanny2/OUTLINE.md

     - we learned the requirements of the accessor, and what aren't requirements
     - we learned how to implement our own accessor from a very simple lambda calculation to something very complicated
-    - we learned that accessors can return async resources because they can use the full flexibility of C++
+    - we learned that accessors can return async resources because they can leverage the full flexibility of C++

 ## Conclusion
+- in conclusion we discussed:
+- what mdspan is and the motivation for the type
-- Summary of mdspan features and benefits
+- we discussed the customization points of the layout and accessor policies
-- Discussion of use cases in fleet management and warehouse inventory control
-- Using std::mdspan to access cloud resources asynchronously
-- Potential impact on robotics and other fields
-- Speculation on future applications and developments

-## What is a layout
-- maps a multidimensional index to a storage location
-- may be:
-    - non-contiguous
-    - map multiple indices to the same storage location
+    - how layouts map indices to storage locations
-    - do arbitrary compute
-    - have state

-rank = the number of extents
-extent = the length of a dimension

-- show how to implement local map/window
+    - how accessors map storage locations to storage values
-    - doesn't work with layout_right (and why)
+- we showed the built in options for each
-    - layout_string
+    - layout_right, layout_left, layout_stride
     - submdspan
-- computers don't store things in multidimensional arrays, so every multidimensional indexing is a mapping into a 1d-array
-- mention matrix/slide/stride vs iterator
-- open source cad
-- implement matrix with mdspan
-- use ranges
+    - default_accessor

-## Accessor
-- make sure that the output of the layout::mapping matches the input of the accessor::operator()
-- mdspan::T type must match the accessor::element_type but the first element of the ctor of the mdspan must match accessor::data_handle_type
+- we showed how you can implement your own policies
+    - reviewed policy requirements
+    - policies to not have to be default constructable
+    - policies can have state
+    - layouts can normally increase dimensionality but can do dimensionality reduction
+    - layouts do not have to map contiguously and can map multiple indices to the same storage location
+    - mdspan does not have to refer to continuous memory... or any memory
+    - accessor::data_handle_type is not related to accessor::reference nor mdspan::element_type (accessor::element_type)
+        though...
+I'm not sure that mdspan::element_type == accessor::element_type is really relevant
+    - accessors can return futures, allowing storage access to be asynchronous

+# Final slide
+- code and slides on github
+- cad files linked on onshape, but I have to publish the parts list, boards, and put the parts on printables